Emerald Lake Hills, California: Resolved issues

 Annexation is no longer an issue.

 Trails are limited to the parkland, though residents have been successful in limiting road width.

 Upper Lake is owned by 11 households that border it.
 Lower Lake is owned by 50 families, and open to 105 more as summer club members.

 The Easter Cross remains standing, visible to highway drivers as far south as Palo Alto.
 The Easter Bowl, however, was abandoned in the early 1980s, and the traditional services and animal parade are no longer held.

 Handley's Rock was bequeathed as public land by its owner, and has remained open to public despite neighboring residents' complaints of noise and fire danger.

 Geography

 Emerald Lake Hills is located at (37.464388, -122.266389).

-According to the United States Census Bureau, the neighborhood has a total area of 1.2 sqmi, of which, 1.2 sqmi of it is land and 0.56% is water.
+According to the United States Census Bureau, the neighborhood has a total area of 1.2 sqmi, of which 1.2 sqmi is land and 0.56% is water.